ska-telescope/skampi/docs/src/helm.rst

 .. code-block:: console

-   Chart.yaml          # A YAML file containing information about the chart LICENSE             # OPTIONAL: A plain text file containing the license for the chart README.md           # OPTIONAL: A human-readable README file requirements.yaml   # OPTIONAL: A YAML file listing dependencies for the chart values.yaml         # The default configuration values for this chart charts/             # A directory containing any charts upon which this chart depends. templates/          # A directory of templates that, when combined with values,
+   Chart.yaml          # A YAML file containing information about the chart values.yaml         # The default configuration values for this chart charts/             # A directory containing any charts upon which this chart depends. templates/          # A directory of templates that, when combined with values,